 Right Click+Drag in the Main Display to observe the 3D features of the display.

-Displaying Level II radar images: CAPPI The CAPPI (Constant Altitude Plan Position Indicator) display is used to visualize the 2-dimensional characteristics of radar data at various altitudes.
-Every elevation angle included with the data will be used to create this display.
-Dependent on the altitude you select to display, you may see various rings of data.
+Displaying Level II radar images: CAPPI The CAPPI (Constant Altitude Plan Position Indicator) display assists in visualization of the 2-dimensional characteristics of radar data at various altitudes.
+Every elevation angle included with the data is used to create this display.
+Dependent on the altitude selected, various rings of data are visible.
 These rings indicate the radar display created from different elevation angles at the user-defined altitude.

 Open a new tab by clicking on the button in the Main Toolbar.